SkygearIO/guides/cloud-function/intro-and-deployment.md

 ### Deploy and upload Cloud Function

-You can deploy by running `skycli deploy` in the directory initilized with a Skygear endpoint.
+You can deploy by running `skycli deploy` in the directory initialized with a Skygear endpoint.
 You will see `Build completed successfully.` upon successful deployment.

 ![Deploying cloud functions][skycli-deploy]